dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * Presidential election day @s nov 1 20 @r y &i 4 &M_

-We want November, so enter 11 followed by an "&" for other options.
-Then enter "m" to see what "monthdays" means
+We want November, so enter 11 followed by an `&` for other options.
+Then enter an `m` to see what "monthdays" means

         monthdays
         monthdays: a comma separated list of integer month days